pilgrimbeart/synth/docs/source/introduction.rst

 	python synth OnFStest full_fat_device

-will make Synth run the ``scenarios/full_fat_device.json`` scenario on account ``../synth_accounts/FStest.json``.
+will make Synth run the ``scenarios/full_fat_device.json`` scenario on the account defined in ``../synth_accounts/OnFStest.json``.

 Whilst accounts and scenarios are generally defined in parameter files as described below, it is also possible to make (or override) simple definitions by specifying JSON directly on the command line as an argument e.g.::

 		python synth OnFStest full_fat_device {\"restart_log\" : true}

 When Synth runs it emits various hopefully informative log messages.
-These are time-stamped with the current _simulation_ time, which will not be the current real time (unless Synth has caught-up with real time).
+These are time-stamped with the current **simulation** time, which will not be the current real time (unless Synth has caught-up with real time).

 Parameter Files
 ***************